 2. Both were leaders

+Both were leaders of God’s people.
 One was a political leader and one was a religious leader.
-One was a king and the other an apostle.

 3. Both were called by God

-The Spirit of God came powerfully on Saul very early in his ministry (I Samuel 10:10).
+Both men were supernaturally empowered for service at the beginning of their ministry.
+The Spirit of God came powerfully on Saul (I Samuel 10:10).
 The Apostle Paul was filled with the Spirit as soon as he got saved (Acts 9:17).

 5. Both tried to kill God’s people

-The OT Saul tried to kill King David.
-He killed some priests.
+The OT Saul killed some priests.
+He tried to kill King David many times.
 The NT Saul killed some Christians.